Imagine being so deep in your work that time flies by without you even noticing.

 You’re not thinking about what’s coming next or worrying about past mistakes.
 You’re here, fully present in the task at hand, which gives you a crystal-clear mind.
 Flow eliminates distractions and sharpens your attention so you can zero in on the task without hesitation or self-doubt.

-How Flow Helps Reduce Mental Clutter
+How Flow States Help Reduce Mental Clutter

 Flow state is like a mental reset.
 It wipes away the clutter of everyday stress, distractions, and the mental noise that keeps you from performing at your best.
 In flow, you’re not bouncing from thought to thought—you’re focused, and your brain is working on one thing: the task in front of you.